 To use processing profiles to automatically create variations, follow these steps:

-Contact Adobe Customer Care to receive the license.
+Contact Adobe Customer Support to receive the license.

 Navigate to Tools > Assets > Processing Profiles.

 Select Create, and specify a Name.